trinodb/trino/presto-docs/README.md

 ## Default build

-The default build is using Apache Maven and Java like for the rest of the Presto build.
+The default build is using Apache Maven and Java like for the rest of the Trino build.
 You just need to have built the current version from the root.
 Subsequently, you can build the site using the Maven wrapper script.

 ```bash